Easy Homemade Lemonade

 - Bring the sugar and water mixture to a boil and stir.

-- Once the sugar dissolves (about 6 minutes) remove the mixture from the pan into a bowl and let cool.
-Let the bowl of simple syrup cool on the counter until the temperature drops enough to chill it in the refrigerator.
+- Let the bowl of simple syrup cool on the counter until the temperature drops enough to chill it in the refrigerator.
+Chill the mixture in the refrigerator.

-For the Lemonade:
+Lemonade:

 - Add sliced lemons to the pitcher and the serving glasses for garnish.
 Serve over more ice.